Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 MUCHO128k_MK1boost/dev/NAME_OF_THE_GAME.bat

 Edit this file to add the name of the game, max.
 8 characteres (this is the name that appears when a LOAD "" is done, so max.
 8 character).
 We will use this name to create the .tap files as well.

 MUCHO128k_MK1boost/dev/GAME_TAP_IS_HERE

 As the name implies, once the tap file is generated by the scripts it will appear here.
 There will be one for the English version and one for the Spanish  version, depending on which script you run.
 The name will use the 8 characters name you wrote at the NAME_OF_THE_GAME.bat file.

 Once is generated, you can rename the file as you want.
 No problem at all.

 MUCHO128k_MK1boost/dev/CREATE_GAME_TAP_ES.bat

 MUCHO128k_MK1boost/dev/CREATE_GAME_TAP_EN.bat

 The two files are bout are the MAIN scripts.
-Once you have put all the required files of the English game in their correct places when you double click [CREATE_GAME_TAP_EN.bat] the .tap file is generated at the [GAME_TAP_IS_HERE] folder.
+Once you have put all the required files of the English game in their correct places when you double click [CREATE_GAME_TAP_EN.bat]

+The .tap file is generated at the [GAME_TAP_IS_HERE] folder.

 Same for the Spanish game if you use [CREATE_GAME_TAP_ES.bat]

 MUCHO128k_MK1boost/dev/Scripts

 This folder contains the main scripts of the MuCho 128k engine.
 Please keep it as it is, do not remove or rename any file inside.

 It includes also the "configEN.txt" and "configES.txt" files that you can modify (see Chapter 7).

 MUCHO128k_MK1boost/dev/MuCho_engine_v3_mod

 You will find inside the .exe files of the MuCho engine.
-Please as usual* do not modify the names or remove these files.
+Please as usual: do not modify the names or remove these files.

 The content of this folder will be familiar for those of you that already used the MuCho 48k standard engine.
 Inside this folder is the usual structure of the 48k MuCho engine, containing the usual folders:

 MUCHO128k_MK1boost/dev/MuCho_engine_v3_mod/dividers

 MUCHO128k_MK1boost/dev/MuCho_engine_v3_mod/fonts

 MUCHO128k_MK1boost/dev/MuCho_engine_v3_mod/manual

 MUCHO128k_MK1boost/dev/MuCho_engine_v3_mod/selectors

 The purpose of these four folders about is exactly the same one as in the MuCho 48k engine.
 So I will not add further explanation.

 MUCHO128k_MK1boost/dev/MuCho_engine_v3_mod/github_author128kProject

 This is the source code of the 128k engine.
 It includes the source code of the mnodified MuCho 48k engine core, the mc.exe and the mackarel.exe, all of them modified to be able to work with the ZX Spectrum 128k.
 If you are a C, C++ developer, please go ahead and feel free to use and enhance them as you require.
 If you are not a programmer and you just want to make a game, you will not use this folder at all.
 But if you want to make your own version of the engine, you will need to build again the executables.
 Unfortunately I do not have much time to help with further enhancements, but it is open and ready for your new ideas.

 Caveat: when building the executables be careful with .exe Windows 32 and 64 versions... they are really tricky!

 And... finally!!

 MUCHO128k_MK1boost/dev/MuCho_engine_v3_mod/YOUR_MUCHO_GAME_HERE

-This is the folder where the MuCho standard game is. here you will find those screen .scr that you will NOT put in the extra ZX Spectrum 128k RAM banks and the text of the game (this is as the MuCho 48k engine).
+This is the folder where the MuCho standard game is here you will find those screen .scr that you will NOT put in the extra ZX Spectrum 128k RAM banks and the text of the game (this is as the MuCho 48k engine).

 Here you can add or remove your .scr files and you can modify the CONTENT of the files

 your_game_in_english.txt

 your_game_in_spanish.txt

-Please this is importat: do NOT modify the
-NAME of the files.
+Please this is importat: do NOT modify the NAME of the files.
 It is an automated proccess so the scripts are looking for thise two files with those names.

 So basically the texts of your MuCho 48k game are copy pasted into the